 Paintings can be shipped stretched as-is (wrapped with large bubble wrap), or rolled in a large tube.
 Shipping the painting rolled is cheaper, but then would require you to have the painting stretched by a professional framer.

 Other questions?
 Please contact me.

 Decide on your budget.
-Original commissions range between $300-$5000.
+Original commissions start at $1000.
 There are multiple factors that go into the pricing of an original commission, such as (but not limited to):